passbolt/passbolt_docker/README.md

 ## Advanced configuration

 What if you already have a set of gpg keys and custom configuration files for passbolt?
-It it possible to mount the desired configuration files as volumes.
+It it possible to mount the desired configuration files as volumes, or to use Docker Swarm's secrets (e.g. just create a secret with the target `app.php` and it will be loaded automatically).

 ### Configuration files subject to be persisted: